 Per standard public health protocols for infectious disease response, the Knox County Health Department (KCHD) is working with the Tennessee Department of Health (TDH) and following Centers for Disease Control and Prevention (CDC) guidance to contact and monitor anyone who may have been exposed to COVID-19 in Knox County.
-There is evidence of community transmission in Knox County.
-Testing in Knox County is ongoing, and any additional positive results will be announced below.
-KCHD anticipates identification of additional cases of COVID-19 in the county.
-Those with questions about testing options can contact KCHD’s public information line at 865-215-5555.
+As we locally advance through the reopening phases, we anticipate an increase in active cases at each phase due to the low number of initial active cases.
+Comprehensive data about the local situation is updated daily on this website.
+Those with questions about testing options can contact KCHD’s Public Information Line at 865-215-5555.